KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-have-you-ever-used-rubys-object-method.md

 #=> [2, 4, 6]
 {% endhighlight %}

 The reason this works is two-fold.
 First, there is the `&` (ampersand) operator.
 When used at the beginning of a method argument, it transforms its operant into a `Proc` object (by calling `#to_proc` on it), and passes it to the method as if it was a block.
 Secondly, the `Symbol` class implements `#to_proc`.
-Because of the way it's implemented, it effectively allows us to `send` a given symbol to the provided argument.
+The way it's implemented effectively allows us to `send` a given symbol to the provided argument.
 See `Symbol#to_proc` in action below:

 {% highlight ruby %}
 is_even = :even?.to_proc